-Probably the most popular phrase said many nights when we gather as a family.
+Probably the most popular phrase I hear many nights when we gather as a family.
 Something buzzed and demands our immediate attention.

 “Just a second” means, “hold on, this other person that texted me is more important.”

-We all watch a show together while we simultaneously watch our personal screens.
+We all watch a show together while they simultaneously watch their personal screens.

 Oh what a great memory we have created as a family here tonight.

 While good to see everyone, I would have rather sat in my chair and enjoyed a good book than to be deemed of no great concern.